 Two Scoops of Django is the best dessert-themed Django reference in the universe

 Let’s pretend you want to create a Django project called “redditclone”.
 Rather than using startproject and then editing the results to include your name, email, and various configuration issues that always get forgotten until the worst possible moment, get cookiecutter to do all the work.

 First, get Cookiecutter.
 Trust me, it’s awesome:

 Now run it against this repo:

-You’ll be prompted for some questions, answer them, then it will create a Django project for you.
+You’ll be prompted for some values.
+Provide them, then a Django project will be created for you.

 Warning: After this point, change ‘Daniel Greenfeld’, ‘pydanny’, etc to your own information.